Transforming cities through cultural development

 Creativity and culture shape cities in many ways, from identity and social participation to economic performance and innovation.
-This article looks at how cities are naturally positioned to be incubators and disseminators of creativity and culture, and some of the key strategies employed by cities to transform into cultural hubs, from policy-making and engendering inclusivity to capitalising on cultural resources and engaging citizenry.
+We look at how cities naturally position themselves as their incubators and disseminators, and strategies ranging from policy-making and engendering inclusivity to capitalising on cultural resources and engaging citizenry.

 The Hanok Village in Jeonju, South Korea

 Stimulating local economies and job creation, building communities, catalysing cultural vibrancy, and forging distinctive urban identities and image – when cities invest in cultural development, the outcomes are often far-reaching and transformative.

 Such benefits have been documented in various studies.
 For example, in 2017, the European Union published findings which established that European cities considered to be cultural and creative have 19 percent more jobs per capita, and have a significantly higher population of younger and more highly educated people than other cities of similar size.
 These cities are also more culturally diverse and have a higher Gross Domestic Product per capita, highlighting the correlation between culture and creativity, and economic and social vibrancy1.
 Even more interestingly, the study found that low-income cities register much lower scores for creativity and culture.
 The ability to attract and retain creative talents, entrepreneurs and innovators is strongly tied to the city’s investment in cultural assets, which in turn impacts the development of the city2.

 With critical mass of population, urban infrastructure and administrative resources, cities are naturally placed to be incubators and disseminators of culture.
 Furthermore, urban culture across cities is often more open, and nurturing of creativity and innovation.
 What is needed are the right strategies to catalyse cultural development, and investments to sustain it.